 Getting a mortgage at 80

-Very few mortgage lenders will consider borrowers within this age bracket.
-However, it’s not impossible as some niche lenders will consider applicants who are in their 80s.
+Very few mortgage providers will consider borrowers within this age bracket however, it’s not impossible as some niche lenders will consider applicants who are in their 80s.
 As with other applicants, you will need a decent credit rating and have the available income to make your repayments.

 Maximum age limits for mortgages